Pickled Garlic Scapes (refrigerator only)

 NOTES

 All the parts of the scape can be used, even the blossom section for pickling, however, because scapes are naturally curly they can be difficult to wrangle into a jar, so I trim the lower section, which is the straightest part of the scape for pickling.
-I chop up the remainder curly sections and use t
+I chop up the remainder curly sections and use those for stir fry.

 No comments: